The architecture of production

 Flow concepts are important to gain operational insights on performing work once authorized, as shown in Figure 3:

 Flows are used to represent income, spending, saving, fixed investment, inventory investment, and labor utilization.
 Capital is a stock concept which can be invested to produce a periodic income which is a flow concept.
 A person or country might have stocks of money, assets, liabilities, wealth, means of production, and inventories.
 It can be invested in human capital (or labor power).
+A simple view of these concepts is provided in Figure 4.

 The gross domestic product refers to the total number of dollars spent within a period.
 Therefore, it is a flow variable with units of dollars/year.
 In contrast, the U.S. nominal capital stock is the total value, in dollars, of equipment, buildings, and other real productive assets in the U.S. economy, and has units of dollars.

-A black box model
+A black box flow model

 These concepts are also particularly helpful in thinking through a development process flow.
-Figure 3 shows how work is processed through a typical value chain.
+Figure 5 shows how work is processed through a typical value chain.
 In this figure, there are two systems of interest depicted, one behind the other.
 They must collaborate to deliver service-ready products and services.
-As Figure 1 indicates, there are many production functions that require orchestration, but they all share the same conceptual structure:
+As Figure 1 indicated, there are many production functions that require orchestration, but they all share the same conceptual structure:

 Orchestration (top left)